 \section{Introduction}

-We address the problem of human behaviour recognition by separating low-level recognition from high-level recognition.
-The output of the former type of recognition is a set of activities taking place in a short period of time --- `short-term behaviours'.
-The output of the latter type of recognition is a set of `long-term behaviours', that is, pre-defined temporal combinations of short-term behaviours.
+A common approach to human activity recognition separates low-level from high-level recognition.
+The output of the former type of recognition is a set of activities taking place in a short period of time: `short-term activities'.
+The output of the latter type of recognition is a set of `long-term activities', ie pre-defined temporal combinations of short-term activities.
 We focus on high-level recognition.

-To perform high-level recognition we define a set of long-term behaviours of interest --- for example, `leaving an object', `fighting' and `meeting' --- as temporal combinations of short-term behaviours --- for instance, `walking', `running', `inactive' (standing still) and `active' (body movement in the same position).
-We employ a logic programming implementation of the Event Calculus (EC) \cite{kowalski86}, a temporal reasoning formalism, in order to express the definition of a long-term behaviour.
-More precisely, we employ EC to express the temporal constraints on a set of short-term behaviours that, if satisfied, lead to the recognition of a long-term behaviour.
+We define a set of long-term activities of interest, such as `fighting' and `meeting', as temporal combinations of short-term activities --- eg, `walking', `running', and `inactive' (standing still) --- using a logic programming implementation of the Event Calculus \cite{kowalski86}.
+More precisely, we employ the Event Calculus to express the temporal constraints on a set of short-term activities that, if satisfied, lead to the recognition of a long-term activity.

-We evaluate our approach using an existing dataset of short-term behaviours detected on a series of surveillance videos.
-We recognise five long-term behaviours achieving high Recall and Precision rates.

-Our behaviour recognition system falls under the category of \emph{symbolic scenario recognition systems} (SSRS) --- see, for example, \cite{ghallab96, dousson07, luckhamBook, vu03, paschke08, paschke05}.
-These systems accept as input a stream of time-stamped `low-level' (or `primitive') events, which are used to recognise `high-level' (or `derived') events of interest.
-The definition of a high-level event, included in a SSRS, imposes a set of constraints on a set of subevents.
-We present a comparison of our behaviour recognition system with state-of-the-art SSRS.
-We show that a logic programming approach is better suited to a class of recognition applications, including video surveillance, rather than purely temporal reasoning SSRS.
-Moreover, we show the advantages of our approach with respect to a state-of-the-art SSRS based on a logic programming implementation of an EC dialect.